|

 divisible by 5 or 101.

-But, as as matter of fact, a number ending in 101 can only in a
+As as matter of fact, however, a number ending in 101 can only in a

 minority of cases be divided by 101.

-It can only be divided by 101 if the entire binary number consists
+It can only be divided by 101 if the entire binary number notation

-of nothing else than sets of digits which interpreted as numbers are
+consists of two disjoint sets of digits which interpreted as numbers are

-The table below should illustrate this for the first thirty-three
+The table below should illustrate all this for the first thirty-three

 multiples of 101: